jean/guillotina/docs/source/training/extending/events.md

 # Event subscribers

-Events in Guillotina are heavily influenced from zope events with the caveat in that we support async event handlers.
+Events in Guillotina are heavily influenced by Zope events with the caveat in that we support async event handlers.

 For our chat application, we want to make sure every user that is part of a